rajeshvkothari/oom/GIN_README_2508.md

 ## Post Deployment Verification Steps

-  Use following steps to verify that models are correctly deployed.
+  Use the following steps to verify models are deployed successfully.

 - Verify sdwan model: